ilios/user-guide/schools/README.md

 These are set only at the time of creating a School for use in Ilios.
 There are only two fields that are set at School creation time.

 * **Title**: The Title or name of the School is set at creation time.
 This can be modified later in the Ilios interface.
 * **Administrator Email**: Like School Title above, this must be entered when a school is created.
 Like title, it can be modified in the interface.
-See [Add New School](https://iliosproject.gitbook.io/ilios-user-guide/schools/add-new-school) for more information.
+See [Manage Emails](https://iliosproject.gitbook.io/ilios-user-guide/schools/manage_emails) for more information.

 ## Additional School Attributes